 - 3. The Committee reviews and recommends to the Trustees for approval the annual audited financial statements and accompanying report to Unitholders as well as related documents, such as the Annual Information Form or equivalent filings and the Management's Discussion and Analysis. - 4.
-The Committee also reviews and recommends to the Trustees for approval the unaudited financial statements for the first, second and third quarters and related reports to Unitholders. - 5.
+The Committee also reviews and recommends to the Trustees for approval the unaudited financial statements for the first, second and third quarters, Management's Discussion and Analysis and related reports to Unitholders. - 5.
 The Committee is responsible for approving the scope of the annual audit, the audit plan, the access granted to the Trust's and the Administrator's records and the co-operation of the Senior Executive Officers of the Trust in any audit and review function. - 6.
-The external auditor is required to present to and discuss with the Committee, its views about the quality of the implementation of Canadian GAAP, with a particular focus on the accounting estimates and judgments made by the Senior Executive Officers and their selection of accounting principles as well as the required communications with the Committee.
-The Committee meets in private with appropriate Senior Executive Officers and separately with the external auditors to share perceptions on these matters, discuss any potential concerns and agree upon appropriate action plans. - 7.
-The Committee is responsible for reviewing the work of the external auditors, including their findings and recommendations, as well as the Senior Executive Officers' response to any such findings and recommendations, and resolving any disagreements between them and the external auditors regarding financial reporting. - 8.
-The Committee should pre-approve any audit and non-audit services to be provided by its external auditors or any public accounting firm. - 9.
-The Committee is responsible for assessing the effectiveness of the working relationship of the external auditors with the Senior Executive Officers. - 10.
-The Committee is responsible for reviewing the performance of, and approving the fees charged by the external auditors. - 11.
-The Committee is also responsible, when circumstances dictate, for recommending to the Trustees the removal and replacement of external auditors. - 12.
-The Committee shall establish procedures for dealing with complaints regarding accounting, internal accounting controls or auditing matters, and for the confidential, anonymous submission by Officers of the Trust or officers and employees of the Administrator regarding such matters (i.e. whistle-blowing). - 13.
-The Committee shall review and approve the hiring by the Administrator of employees and former employees of the external auditors who were involved in audit of the Trust's accounts. - 14.
-The Committee shall review and comment to the Trustees on all related-party transactions. - 15.
-The Committee shall review any change in the Trust's Code of Ethics for Senior Financial Officers. - 16.
+The external Auditor is required to communicate with the Committee matters relating to the planning, conduct and results of the audit and to discuss with the Committee its views about the quality of the accounting policies adopted by the Senior Financial Officers in preparing the financial statements, with a particular focus on the accounting estimates and judgments made by the Senior Executive Officers and their selection of accounting principles.
+The Committee meets in private with appropriate Senior Executive Officers and separately with the external Auditor to share perceptions on these matters, discuss any potential concerns and agree upon appropriate action plans. - 7.
+The Committee is responsible for reviewing any communication from the external Auditor relating to material weaknesses in internal control over financial reporting. - 8.
+The Committee is responsible for reviewing the work of the external Auditor, including their findings and recommendations, as well as the Senior Executive Officers' response to any such findings and recommendations, and resolving any disagreements between them and the external Auditor regarding financial reporting. - 9.
+The Committee should pre-approve any audit and non-audit services to be provided by its external Auditor or any public accounting firm. - 10.
+The Committee should review with the external Auditor any public report of the CPAB referring to audit quality issues pertaining to the external Auditor. - 11.
+The Committee is responsible for assessing the effectiveness of the working relationship of the external Auditor with the Senior Executive Officers. - 12.
+The Committee is responsible for annually reviewing the performance of, and approving the fees charged by the external Auditor and for performing a comprehensive review of the external Auditor not less often than every five years. - 13.
+The Committee is also responsible, when circumstances dictate, for recommending to the Trustees the removal and replacement of external Auditors. - 14.
+The Committee shall establish procedures for dealing with complaints regarding accounting, internal accounting controls or auditing matters, and for the confidential, anonymous submission by Officers of the Trust or officers and employees of the Administrator regarding such matters (i.e. whistle-blowing). - 15.
+The Committee shall review and approve the hiring by the Administrator of employees and former employees of the external Auditor who were involved in audit of the Trust's accounts. - 16.
+The Committee shall review and comment to the Trustees on all related-party transactions. - 17.
+The Committee shall review any change in the Trust's Code of Ethics for Senior Financial Officers. - 18.
 The Committee shall, when feasible, review the relevant portions of any prospectuses, registration statements, information circulars and other reporting issuer or disclosure statements of the Trust involving and as related to financial disclosure.

-Relationship to Internal Audit
+Relationship to Internal Audit and Controls